 This year's Census saw a 24% increase in participation, with 724 health professionals contributing, enhancing the statistical significance of the findings at a 90% confidence level.
-Results reveal ongoing and critical workforce shortages, particularly in General Practice, Nursing, Mental Health, Allied Health, and Specialist roles.
-New and existing workforce hotspot regions have been identified across the Murray, Gippsland, and Western Victoria PHN regions, highlighting areas where access to healthcare remains at risk due to inadequate workforce coverage.
+Results reveal ongoing and critical workforce shortages, particularly in general practice, nursing, mental health, allied health, and specialist roles.
+New and existing workforce hotspot locations have been identified across the Murray, Gippsland, and Western Victoria PHN regions, highlighting areas where access to healthcare remains at risk due to inadequate workforce coverage.